-The average difference of CRE ages for the Écrins massif amounted to 1.2% with respect to the CRE age determined with field data-based topographic shielding factors.
+The results of the second sensitivity experiments are presented in Table 3 and in Fig. 8.
 CRE ages determined with the shielding factors from field data differed, on average, by 35 years from those computed with the GIS-based shielding factors.
-The maximum CRE age difference amounted to 4.1% or 120 years (Fig. 8b & Table B2).
-For most of the sampled boulders, the CRE age difference amounted to 40 years (1.6 %) or less (Fig. 8b).
-Individual CRE ages are given in Table B2.
+This is equivalent to an average CRE age difference of 1.2% with respect to the CRE age determined with field data-based topographic shielding factor.
+The maximum CRE age difference amounted to 4.1% or 120 years (Table 3).
+For most of the sampled boulders, the CRE age difference amounted to 40 years (1.6%) or less (Fig. 8).